ssung1/ubipong-rating-api/README.md

 The basic data structure includes:

-- Player, a player in the system, who has a rating
+- *Player*, a player in the system, who has a rating

-- Tournament, a set of matches played by a set of players, which would affect the players' ratings.
+- *Tournament*, a set of matches played by a set of players, which would affect the players' ratings.

-- PlayerRatingAdjustment, represents a change in rating of a given Player.
+- *PlayerRatingAdjustment*, represents a change in rating of a given Player.
 It has a many-to-one relationship to a Player.

 ## Upload Rating Adjustment